-On a spring day, people from the neighborhood sit and chat, a jogger trots by, and office workers enjoy their lunches in the sunshine.
+On a warm day, people from the neighborhood sit and chat, a jogger trots by, and office workers enjoy their lunches in the sunshine.
 At the Bastille end, arts and crafts shops are nestled in the viaduct arches under the parkway, called the Viaduc des Arts.
-After an elevated stroll, it is fun to window shop.